 Notice that the sword of the Spirit is the word of God?

 God does not always rebuke and discipline, and He isn’t always full of wrath.
 His love is abundant.
-There are more scripture encouraging us to not be afraid, to forgive, to love, and to be glad, than there are of God’s anger.
+There is more scripture encouraging us to not be afraid, to forgive, to love, and to be glad than there are of God’s anger.
 Multiple scriptures promising us of God’s care and protection.

 Understanding God’s love helps us understand His jealousy, anger, and wrath.
 We must know the truth within our own souls and hearts.
 We cannot only hear the truth in sermons or see it on a page.
 We must apply ourselves.

 (NIV) Matthew 5:13, “You are the salt of the earth.
 But if the salt loses its saltiness, how can it be made salty again?
 It is no longer good for anything, except to be thrown out and trampled underfoot.”